BootstrapAI-mgmt/Literature-Review/docs/architecture/SYSTEM_ARCHITECTURE_BLUEPRINT.md

 ## Overview

-The Literature Review Automation System is an AI-powered pipeline for conducting comprehensive literature reviews in neuromorphic computing research.
+The Literature Review Automation System is an AI-powered pipeline for conducting comprehensive literature reviews across any research domain.
 The system automates paper screening, claim extraction, evidence evaluation, gap analysis, and convergence tracking.
+Research domains are fully configurable via `research_config.json`, enabling the same pipeline to analyze neuromorphic computing, climate science, biomedical research, or any other field.

 ```
 ┌─────────────────────────────────────────────────────────────────────┐